Midwest Organic & Sustainable Education Service (MOSES) 2022

 - Workshop: Controlling intestinal parasites in organic pigs by Rick Carr/Sara Major (Rodale Institute), Alexander Hernandez (Kutztown University), Yuzhi Li and Diane DeWitte (University of Minnesota)

 - Workshop: Organic swine management for small scale operations by Tom Frantzen and Ron Rosmann

-All the details are on the Growing Stronger website: https://mosesorganic.org/conference/
+All the details on the MOSES 2022 Conference can be found on their website: https://mosesorganic.org/conference/

 MOSES ORGANIC BROADCASTER: Demand for organic pork creates opportunity for producers plus processors